Nathaniel Levin: Redfern Alexander & Co

 He became a partner in the firm of his former London agents for 12 years, retired in 1882 in his mid-60s and died in 1903.
 His wife Jessie died the following year.

 In 1999, Levin was posthumously inducted into the New Zealand Business Hall of Fame.

-Parliament
+Parliament, legal issues, and departure from New Zealand

-Nathaniel Levin was the first Jew to be appointed to the New Zealand Legislative Council.
-He served from 25 June 1869 until his membership lapsed on 11 January 1871; he had returned to England at the end of 1869.
-In the Legislative Council, he distinguished himself by never having made a speech.
+Nathaniel Levin was the first Jewish appointee to the New Zealand Legislative Council.
+He was appointed on 25 June 1869, and his membership lapsed on 11 January 1871; he had returned to England at the end of 1869.
+His departure followed a widely publicised defamation trial, suing Richard Beaumont for slander after Beumont accused Levin of complicity in Joseph Tetley's fraudulent business activities – despite both Levin and Beaumont being victims of Tetley.
+Neither party was awarded anything by the court.
+He never made a speech in the Legislative Council.

-His son William Levin continued his trading company in Wellington.
+His son, William Levin, continued his trading company in Wellington.